ajhhermansson/DocuToads/README.md

 b.i.
 DocuToads finds the break-points using a regular expression which is looking for the word DTBREAKPOINT.
 Insert this word between each article (not before the first nor after the last).

-2) Install necessary Python packages:
+2) Install Python 2.7 and the following necessary Python packages:

 a. time